-Welcome to one of Europe’s most distinguished Keyboard Departments, where world class faculty and students thrive in a busy environment full of events, classes, concerts and opportunities.
+Our Keyboard department is a world class faculty where students thrive in a busy environment full of events, classes, concerts and opportunities.

 We foster a self-motivated approach.
 Pianists may choose to have more than one tutor, and all undergraduates are able to use ‘student-allocated tutor hours’ for related study, as well as other activities such as collaborative coaching, to further broaden the mix of their study.